Code-Sharp/WampSharp.net/content/Release-notes/WampSharp-v1.2.6.41-beta-release-notes.md

 ### CANCEL support

-CANCEL support has been added to Crossbar [recently](https://github.com/crossbario/crossbar/pull/1111).
+CANCEL support has been added to [Crossbar](http://crossbar.io/) [recently](https://github.com/crossbario/crossbar/pull/1111).
 From this version, WampSharp supports rpc cancellations, both on router-side and on client-side.

 #### Reflection based caller/callee cancellation support

 Cancellation is supported for reflection based caller and callee via the [CancellationToken api](https://msdn.microsoft.com/en-us/library/system.threading.cancellationtoken(v=vs.110).aspx).
-In order to declare a callee procedure which supports cancellation, declare an async method which receive as the last argument of the procedure a Cancellation token:
+In order to declare a callee procedure which supports cancellation, declare an async method which receives as its last argument a CancellationToken:

 ```csharp
 public class CancellableOpService